flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 :::

-For the S-SMP to do useful work, it needs to load a type of program known as **Sound Driver**.
+For the S-SMP to do independent work, it needs to load a type of program known as **Sound Driver**.
 This software instructs the chip on how to manipulate raw audio data sent by the main CPU to PSRAM, as well as how to control the S-DSP.

 As evident, the sound subsystem was a major leap forward compared to previous generations, but it also posed significant programming challenges.
 The documentation provided by Nintendo was infamous for its vague explanations and omission of critical features, forcing developers to conduct their own research.